 Using improving technologies, we are able to take produced water from existing Matador wells and from third-party systems, treat the water and then reuse that same water in our completions operations on new wells.
 This use of recycled water saves significant amounts of fresh water that would otherwise have been withdrawn for hydraulic fracturing operations.
-In 2021, 72% of our wells used recycled water as some portion of the total fluid used for hydraulic fracturing operations, up from more than 30% in 2020.
+In 2022, 72% of our wells used recycled water as some portion of the total fluid used for hydraulic fracturing operations, up from 16% in 2019.